I enjoy discovering new parts of the world, even if they happen to be just around the corner.

 General DIY is fine but I'm not interested in redecorating.
 I've been there, done that, and would rather leave it to professionals.

 I have had a cat and a fish (not at the same time I should point out) and walked many dogs.
-I have a bit of a dream to rear sheep, having been a volunteer shepherd on a Nature Reserve in West Sussex and feeding some lambs on the Isle of Lewis.
+I have a bit of a dream to rear sheep, goats and ducks, having been a volunteer shepherd on a Nature Reserve in West Sussex and feeding some lambs on the Isle of Lewis.
 I also fancy keeping chickens and have looked after chickens on a friend's farm.

 I am good at dealing with crises; 5 years in Finance in London (Please don't hold that against me) taught me how to think on my feet and respond efficiently to all sorts of situations.